sybilhoangRG/support.balsamiq.com/content/resources/clearcache.md

 ![](//media.balsamiq.com/img/support/resources/chrome_browsing_data.png)

 It is in this little menu that you will find the option to clear out your cache.
+Click on the **Advanced Tab**.
 For our purposes, you only need to make sure that **Cached Images and Files** and **Hosted App Data** are checked.
 Once those are selected, click on the **Clear Data** button.

 ![](//media.balsamiq.com/img/support/resources/chrome_clear_cache.png)